 - Registration (£25/ £15 for students) includes lunch, refreshments and a wine reception.

-- Programme and abstracts will be available closer to the time.
+- Programme and abstracts are available to download here.

 A Central and Controlling Incident: Celebrating The Malay Archipelago and the Intellectual Legacy of Alfred Russel Wallace - £15.00 - £25.00

 Once your Registration has been successfully submitted, you will receive a CONFIRMATION EMAIL.